 ☐ Any text on the sign is at least 40” from the floor

-☐ Line spacing is set ☐ The font size is correlated to the following text height & viewing distance requirements.
+☐ Line spacing is set to single spaced.
+The Microsoft Word default must be modified.

+☐ The font size is correlated to the following text height & viewing distance requirements.
 Please see the 2010 ADA Standards for signs 10 feet or more from the floor